MenloOne/townhall/README.md

 ## Integration

-For a more consistent, local testing environment that is persistent, use a Dev chain with Parity or Geth.
+For a persistent local testing environment to test integration before deploying to testnet or mainnet, use a Dev chain with Parity or Geth.

 ### Parity

-To run a private dev chain with Parity, we'll first run a dev chain, setup Menlo needed accounts, and then run contract deployment.
+To run a private dev chain with Parity, first run a dev chain, setup Menlo accounts, and then run contract deployment.

 You need to unlock your dev account to be able to run Truffle migrations easily.
+Assuming a default Parity setup, the initial dev account with Ether issue is static.
-Pass the account address and a password file when running parity, that method is demonstrated below.
+Pass the account address and a password when running parity, the default dev account password is a blank string.
+That method is demonstrated below:

         brew install parity
-        parity --config dev --unlock 0x00a329c0648769A73afAc7F9381E08FB43dBEA72 --password parity.account --force-ui  --jsonrpc-cors all -lrpc=trace --jsonrpc-apis web3,eth,net,personal,parity,parity_set,traces,rpc,parity_accounts  --no-persistent-txqueue
+        parity --config dev --unlock 0x00a329c0648769A73afAc7F9381E08FB43dBEA72 --password "" --force-ui  --jsonrpc-cors all -lrpc=trace --jsonrpc-apis web3,eth,net,personal,parity,parity_set,traces,rpc,parity_accounts  --no-persistent-txqueue

 Setup the needed Menlo accounts:

         yarn run truffle menlo:create-integration-accounts

+After running the account creation, a set of accounts will be displayed to add to your .env file.

+Once you add the environment variables to your account, rerun parity with the helper script:

+        yarn run menlo:start-parity-dev-chain

-Use the `integration` network defined in `truffle.js` when using parity.
+Now deploy the contracts, use the `integration` network defined in `truffle.js` when using parity.

         yarn run truffle deploy --network integration